-Did you know?
-The seller is not required to load the goods on the buyer's designated method of transport, but can do so if they choose.
+Technically, the seller is not required to load the goods on the buyer's designated method of transport but can do so if they choose.
 The seller's only requirement is to make the product available at a selected location, it is the buyer's responsibility to pay for the transport.
+As a result, the seller may load some loads, such as those requiring advanced engineering and planning skills for lashing or securement, despite using this Incoterm.

-With all incoterms, it is important to understand the obligations of both the buyer and seller.
-There are eleven incoterms covering international shipments, are you aware of all the different options?
-Free on board and free carrier may be of interest for your shipping process, if you need shipment support and want to further understand the meaning of each incoterm, please reach out to our supply chain team!
+With all Incoterms, it is important to understand the obligations of both the buyer and seller.
+There are eleven Incoterms covering international shipments, are you aware of all the different options?
+Free on board and free carrier may be of interest for your shipping process if you need shipment support.
+Regardless, our team can help you ensure you’re using the just-right Incoterm on every shipment.
+Request your quote from Crane Worldwide Logistics to get started.

 Click below for more information on shipping terms: